bortami/Custom-Coded-Workflows/Data Formatting/README.md

 # mergeCustom
 This workflow searches for all custom object records that match two unique identidfiers and merges them.
 There is a 250 record merge limit to beaware of.
 Sometimes, archiving in batches is better than merging.

+#advanceDate
+This workflow advances a date in hubspot by a predetermined amount while skipping weekends.